Pentonet/wm-config/README.md

 which consist of setting up symlinks for the tty ports and installing system dependencies.

+## Requirements

+This framework requires a debian based distribution in order to function properly.

+Dependencies needed by the tool are automatically installed if you allow it to do do.

 <!-- auto_start -->
 ## Customizing wm-config - creating a custom.env file